ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-weathervaning.rst

 QLAND and in AUTO mode when executing VTOL flight commands.

 .. note::
- Tilt-Rotor Quadplanes do not have this capability, since there is no separate foward motor.
+ Tilt-Rotor Quadplanes do not have this capability, since there is no separate forward motor.